AllonKleinLab/SPRING_dev/README.md

 # write cell types and Louvain clusters to SPRING
 dat <- CID.writeJSON(celltypes, data.dir = dir)
 ```

+Subsequently, these data can be visualized in SPRING Viewer.

 ### Running SPRING Viewer